-“Notably, however, the purpose of the present study was not to examine the microbial quality of each foodstuff, since "pathogen associated molecular pattern" biological activity is retained independently of bacterial viability or cooking.”--Meaning the bacteria can be dead, the bacteria can be cooked, but their endotoxins are still there.
-You can boil meat for two hours straight, dip it in an acid bath… (like our stomach) and expose it to digestive enzymes.
-Bacterial endotoxins were found to survive both cooking, and our bodies’ best attempts at acid and enzyme digestion.
+“Notably, however, the purpose of the present study was not to examine the microbial quality of each foodstuff, since [the pathogen-associated molecular pattern] biological activity is retained independently of bacterial viability or cooking.”
+Meaning, the bacteria can be dead; the bacteria can be cooked; but their endotoxins are still there.
+You can boil meat for two hours straight; dip it in an acid bath (like our stomach); and expose it to digestive enzymes.
+Bacterial endotoxins were found to survive both cooking and our bodies’ best attempts at acid and enzyme digestion.

-This let them to speculate that “the occasional ingestion of meals high in bacterial endotoxins could promote transient, mild, systemic inflammatory episodes that predispose subjects to the development of atherosclerosis and insulin resistance, which can lead to diabetes."
+This led them to speculate that “the occasional ingestion of meals high in [bacterial endotoxins] could promote transient, mild, systemic inflammatory episodes that predispose subjects to the development of atherosclerosis and insulin resistance [which can lead to diabetes].”

-So now that we know what’s going on, what do we do. (from a 2012 follow-up) Well, the most obvious solution to this metabolic endotoxemia appears to be to reduce saturated fat intake—which in the U.S. is mostly from cheese and chicken—but, the researchers fear, the Western diet is not conducive to this mode of action; it's difficult for patients to comply with this request.
+So, now that we know what’s going on, what do we do?
+(From a 2012 follow-up.)
+Well, “the most obvious solution to this metabolic endotoxemia appears to be to reduce saturated fat intake”—which in the U.S. is mostly from cheese and chicken.
+But, the researchers fear, “the Western diet is not conducive to this mode of action; it is difficult for patients to comply with this request.”